Jamiroquai: Lyrics

 Jamiroquai's lyrics have touched on socially charged themes.
-With Emergency on Planet Earth (1993), it revolves around environmental awareness and speaks out against war.
+Emergency on Planet Earth (1993) revolves around environmental awareness and speaks out against war.
 The Return of the Space Cowboy (1994) contains themes of homelessness, Native American rights, youth protests, and slavery.
 "Virtual Insanity" from Travelling Without Moving (1996) is about the prevalence of technology and the replication and simulation of life.
+It has been cited as social commentary on technology.
 The lyrics of Automaton (2017) allude to dystopian films and compromised relationships within a digital landscape.

 However, critics wrote that the band had focused more on "boy–girl seductions" and "having fun" rather than social justice, and that Kay's interest in sports cars contradicts his earlier beliefs.
-Kay was reluctant to release Travelling Without Moving (1996), as it adopted a motorcar concept, (Note: The album cover is an homage to the Ferrari logo with the band's "Buffalo Man" logo.) but he added: "just because I love to drive a fast car, that doesn't mean I believe in [destroying the environment.]"
-He also stated in separate interviews he was tired of being "[a] troubadour of social conscious[ness]", and "after a while you realise that people won't boogie and dance to [politics]."
+Kay was reluctant to release Travelling Without Moving (1996), as it adopted a motorcar concept, (Note: The album cover is an homage to the Ferrari logo with the band's "Buffalo Man" logo.) but he added: "just because I love to drive a fast car, that doesn't mean I believe in [destroying the environment]".
+He also stated in separate interviews he was tired of being "[a] troubadour of social conscious[ness]", and "after a while you realise that people won't boogie and dance to [politics]".